pheneliu/GPTR_UWB/README.md

 # Presiquite

-* Please build [SFUISE](https://github.com/KIT-ISAS/SFUISE) in your workspace to have the cf_msg, which is required in gptr.
+* Please catkin build [SFUISE](https://github.com/KIT-ISAS/SFUISE) in your workspace to have the cf_msg, which is required in gptr.
-* Please install Ceres 2.1.0 is needed.
+* Please install Ceres 2.1.0 to run the examples and tests.

-# Testing with lidar:
+# Testing the lidar pipeline:

-Some dependencies are needed to compile the package

-To compile the package for use with livox lidars (avia, mid-70, mid 360), you need to install [Livox ROS driver (forked)](https://github.com/brytsknguyen/livox_ros_driver) and [Livox ROS driver2 (forked)](https://github.com/brytsknguyen/livox_ros_driver2) (you need to install [LIVOX-SDK](https://github.com/Livox-SDK/Livox-SDK) and [LIVOX-SDK2](https://github.com/Livox-SDK/Livox-SDK2))
+## With synthetic data

 After successful compilation please modify the path to the data in `run_sim.launch', then launch it.